Gotgotd/Webserv/README.md

 ## Introduction

 **Webserv** is an Ecole 42 project that involves building a simple HTTP server in C++98.
 Inspired by Nginx, Webserv handles client requests, serves static files, and supports dynamic content processing.
 Through **Webserv**, you will gain hands-on experience with socket programming, HTTP parsing, multiplexing, and server configurations.
-With two great teammates, Kelly Brener-Raffali [https://github.com/KellyBRENER] and Gautier Daigneau [https://github.com/Gotgotd], we successfully completed this team project with a score of 125%.
+With two great teammates, Kelly Brener-Raffali [https://github.com/KellyBRENER] and Daram Bae [https://github.com/darambae], we successfully completed this team project with a score of 125%.
+For the full history of the project, you can refer to Daram's repository : [https://github.com/darambae/Webserv]

 ---